raas-dev/configent/README.md

 ### Issues in dependencies

 - Homebrew does not work on Alpine Linux (both x86-64 and ARM, due to musl)
+  - Use `asdf` if possible, if not use `apk`
-- Node.js may not work on Alpine Linux, install it by `apk` if wanted (2023-07)
+- Node.js may not work on Alpine Linux (2023-07)
+  - Install it by `apk add nodejs` if required
 - Cloudflared does not work on ARM Ubuntu, Debian, Arch or OpenSUSE (2023-07)
+  - Is not installed by default